ln-one/InkHouse/README.md

 ### 🚨 Common Issues

 #### Q1: Database connection failed?
 A1: Check the connection string in `AppConfig.cs` is correct, ensure the database server is accessible.
+See the quick fix guide for automated password testing.

 #### Q2: Why is my ViewModel not responding?
 A2: Make sure the ViewModel inherits from `ViewModelBase` and properties use the `SetProperty` method.